pavankumar-tidke/chat-live-django/README.md

-# Chat-app-tutorial
+# Chat app using Django
 ## Real-Time Chatting app in Django with Channels.
-(Whatsapp Web Clone)
 You can chat with multiple persons by staying on the same page.

-Explanation for this repository : https://youtu.be/205tbCUl4Uk